CodeForAfrica/HURUmap-apps/dominion/README.md

 ## Style Guidelines

-This project will be primarily using [airbnb react styleguide](https://github.com/airbnb/javascript/tree/master/react) and [material-ui](https://material-ui.com/) as our main style guides.
+This project will be primarily using [airbnb react](https://github.com/airbnb/javascript/tree/master/react) style guide and [material-ui](https://material-ui.com/) for components/theme.
 This is to create code consistency and readability.

 ## API documentation